-A number of European studies found the impact of the pandemic on young people to be systematic, deep and disproportionate.
-It has been particularly hard on young women, younger youth and youth in lower-income countries.
+A number of European studies found the impact of the crisis on young people to be systematic, deep and disproportionate.
+It has been particularly hard on young women, younger youth and youth in rural areas and lower-income countries.
 Young people are concerned about the future and their place within it.

 While many youth organizations have already embraced a wide range of the digital tools and instruments; or even developed new ones in order to address the specific needs of their young people, other still feel that they luck competences and proper equipment in order to deliver a quality digital youth work activities.